 We receive a lot of questions about how to run a successful brand ambassador program.

 Starting an ambassador program involves several different elements.
 If you are new to ambassador marketing, beginning to launch a program from scratch might seem intimidating.

-But, since we have a lot of experience helping brands start from absolutely zero to growing their program to be wildly successful, we're here to help you. 😉
+But, since we have a lot of experience helping brands start from absolutely zero to grow their program to be wildly successful, we're here to help you. 😉

 We compiled the ten most asked questions that we hear during discovery calls and customer feedback and answered them.

 We hope these help guide you towards a successful program launch and beyond!

 Let's dive into it.

 What percent conversion should we use as a benchmark when recruiting from our email list?

 Conversion rates vary from brand to brand, depending on how active their audience is and how strong of a rapport they have with their customers; a great benchmark to start with is between 2%-5%.